NekoYellow/competitive-programming-templates/README.md

 # competitive-programming-templates

 Common algorithm & data structure templates for competitive programming, implemented in object-oriented style C++20.
-Most templates contain a link to the source problem for quick verification.
+Most contain a link to the source problem for quick verification.